grscheller/neovim-notes/notes/11-Configuration.md

 user changes to override the distribution's default configuration.
 This additional infrastructure can be confusing to a beginner.
-Many times there are much simpler ways to accomplish what the distribution is doing since there is no need to "override anything.
+Many times there are much simpler ways to accomplish what the distribution is doing since there is no need to "override" anything.
 I find looking at plugin documentation, GitHub README's & Wikis, as well as other users' dotfiles to be the best way to learn how to configure nvim.